microphone Radio Days!

 An Associated Press (AP) newswire provided national, world, and state news that supplemented local newsgathering operations.
 (The teletype istelf was located in a soundproof closet adjacent to the office area in the Radio Hill facility.)
 For a while in the fifties, WMTE was an affiliate of the Mutual Broadcasting System.

 WMTE celebrated its 5-year anniversary in 1956 with a reunion that included several original staff members.
-Also in '56, Manistee Radio Corporation was purchased by James Sumbler.
+Also in '56, Manistee Radio Corporation was purchased by James R. Sumbler.

 The station placed a great deal of emphasis on local news.
 Beginning in 1958, the WMTE mobile unit was frequently seen throughout Manistee county at public events.
 A modified General Electric Progress Line 2-Way Radio on a 26 Megacycle remote broadcast frequency was installed at the station and in the vehicle for live, remote broadcasts.
 Weather information was important to the local agricultural community and WMTE stepped up to the challenge, installing weather instruments on Radio Hill to supplement forecasts with timely local weather information.